 NB: I have no reliable data on what the scan rates are for these video signals.
 Your monitor will need to support whatever rate the video source uses.
 For some low-end systems (such as a system that could also be plugged into an ordinary television's composite video or RF inputs), this will usually be the same as NTSC scan rates, though the Amiga also supported PAL scan rates, other systems may have double the NTSC horizontal frequency (akin to VGA).

 In 2021, I found out that the same plug was used on an Ibanez UE405 effects device for a remote control input.
 From the schematic pictures I saw, it is the same connector.
 But used in an entirely different way:

 - distortion on/off

 - total on/off (a bypass mode)

 The foot pedal unit has momentary contact switches that go to data latches, which will supply a steady on or off signal to the main unit (emulating mechanically latching push-on/push-off switches).
 You could certainly control a unit with mechanical stomp switches, but they are noisier to operate (by the looks of the schematic, +15 volts to switch on the function, and open-circuit or grounded to switch it off, though grounding would be a safer bet than open-circuit).

 Considering that it's only carrying switching signals, you could use any Honda cable to connect the foot switches to the main unit (presuming that there was a plug and socket at each end, I don't know if the foot pedal is hard-wired to its cable).

-I update these pages from time to time, if you're returning after a long time, scroll through to see if anything has been added or corrected (last modified on 02 Oct 2021).
+I update these pages from time to time, if you're returning after a long time, scroll through to see if anything has been added or corrected (page created 17 Aug 2020, and last modified on 08 Oct 2023).